 - Slowly pour the egg mixture back into the pot, whisk continuously to keep the egg from cooking.

-- Pour the pecans into the prepared pie crust.
-Cover with the syrup mixture.
+- Cover with the syrup mixture.

 - Bake at 350F for 45-55 minutes.